 Things to do in Legoland Malaysia

-Be sure to visit the aquarium, where more than 13,000 fish and more than 120 representatives of the inhabitants of the deep sea live.
+Aquarium is a must-visit with more than 13,000 fish and more than 120 representatives of the inhabitants of the deep sea life.
 Start your acquaintance with Legoland Johor Bahru, Malaysia from the amusement park, which is divided into 8 themed zones.

 Legoland themed areas